"Patricio Guzmán’s The Pearl Button elevates documentary to art." - Vogue

 Some say that water has memory.
 This film gives it a voice.

 Master filmmaker Patricio Guzmán has established himself as the voice of those silenced and ‘disappeared’ by the two-decade dictatorship of Chilean General Augusto Pinochet.
 In his previous film Nostalgia for the Light, Guzmán overlaid the ongoing search for the regime's victims with a contemplation on the unfathomable mysteries of the cosmos.
-Here, he finds an equally poetic metaphor in another vast universe considerably closer to home.
+With The Pearl Button, he finds an equally poetic metaphor in another vast universe considerably closer to home.

 Combining profound metaphysical speculation with an affecting, intimate approach, Guzmán once again asserts the importance of memory in a world very quick to forget.